QuCompLean/QCLib/README.md

 * `QCLib/Mathlib/UnitaryGroup/Lemmas.lean`
   `QCLib/Matrix/UnitaryGroup`

-Quantum gate / circuits are modelled as unitary matrices.
-In addition to general results, these files also contain results for expressing the composition of diagonal unitaries in terms of their diagonals, and of permutation matrices in terms of the permutations they represent.
+In QCLib, quantum gates are modelled as unitary matrices.
+These files contain general lemmas on unitaries.

-There's also a messy file `QCLib/UnitaryGroup/RootsOfUnity.lean` with results on complex numbers on the unit circle as objects of type `unitary ℂ` -- an approach which may or may not be a good idea.
+There's also a messy file `QCLib/UnitaryGroup/RootsOfUnity.lean` with results on complex numbers on the unit circle as objects of type `unitary ℂ`.
+It may or may not be a good idea to re-write these files in terms of e.g. `stdAddChar`.

 * `QCLib/Circuit/Gate/Qubit.lean`

 Chaotic file with lots of minor results on single qubit gates.
-Incorporates significant material from "Lean-QuantumInfo".
+It incorporates significant material from "Lean-QuantumInfo".

 * `QCLib/Circuit/Gate/Qubit/Bipartite.lean`